Feb. 14-20, 2021

 That's it for now.
 Thanks for spending some time with the newsletter today!
 If you'd like to get updates like this in your inbox every Sunday, please join our email list here.

 A full archive of all the HTML for the #Web3 Weekly newsletter is available for download via GitHub.

 All #Web3 Weekly content is free to use and share with appropriate attribution under Creative Commons 4.0 license.

-The newsletter started as a personal project in 2017 and in its early iteration was sometimes published on an occasional basis, under slightly different titles.
+The newsletter started as a personal project by consultant Peter A. McKay in 2017.
+In its early iteration, the newsletter was sometimes published on an occasional basis, under slightly different titles.
 Since fall 2019, it has run continuously as #Web3 Weekly.